Mikop22/Buildo/README.md

-Super straightfoward README so you can see for yourself along the way.
+Super straightfoward README so you can try for yourself along the way.

 # What is Buildo

 Describe your hardware idea in plain English.
 Buildo gives you a visualization of your idea, a complete parts list that you can easily shop for, skeleton firmware code and step-by-step assembly instructions with images as well as a video demo.
 Everything you need to build it.

-**Just curious?
-Don't want the setup hassle?** Check out our [Devpost](https://devpost.com) for a demo and overview.
+**If curious and don't want to setup** Check out our [Devpost](https://devpost.com) for a demo and overview.

 ## Try for yourself